 The weather is hot so all indoor areas are air-conditioned.
 In winter, Dubai is perfect, warm and balmy, ideal weather for strolling outdoors.
 But during summer temperatures can hit 40°C, tiringly hot and humid.

-Early in 2010 the modern Mina Rashid cruise terminal was opened as part of an extensive redevelopment of the Rashid area.
-The new building covers more than three thousand square metres and is designed to handle four ships simultaneously.
+Early in 2010, cruise terminal 1 (on the landside of Rashid port at quay 10) was retired when cruise terminal 2 was opened by quay 31, as part of an extensive redevelopment of the whole of the Mina Rashid area.
 Characteristic arches, carvings and domes are included as major design elements in the building’s exterior.
 This facade, with old Arabic echoes, reminds the visitor of Dubai's long history as a trading port.